-Say such a thing without scientific basis, from armored podium where he hides behind an avatar, implies a great responsibility and I, who am patient's House of AIDS and I go there every six months, always end up finding someone weak, or wheelchair situation, or a person who lost his sight, for example, due to a cytomegalovirus retinitis that if you have been "lucky" will have lost the vision of "one eye" ... on the other hand, I'll never get off, the retinas of my memory, youthful and happy face that girl, so beautiful, that suffered from a bacterium that no one could unravel their nature, resistant to all who tried it, bacteria that had lodged in its maze, you taking the capacity of the balance ...
-I was "new to this" and asked, foolishly:
+To say such a thing, without scientific basis, from the armored platform where it hides, behind an avatar, implies a great responsibility and I, who am patient of the House of AIDS and I go there every six months, I always end up finding someone who is debilitated, or in the situation of a wheelchair, or a person who has lost his sight, for example, due to a cytomegalovirus retinitis that, if he has had "luck", will have lost the vision of "just an eye" ...
+On the other hand, I will never be able to erase from the retinas of my memory the youthful and happy face of that girl, so beautiful, who suffered from a bacterium that no one could trace her nature, resistant to everything what had been tried in her, bacterium that had lodged in its labyrinth, taking away the capacity of the balance ...

 The favorable reality is set for those who are "lucky" to be diagnosed prematurely and therefore can live without becoming an AIDS case, unfortunately this is a low percentage of those diagnosed and it should be remembered that between the year 2000 and 2011 die, due to complications generated by AIDS, eleven thousand people.

-I'm a case of AIDS because, at the time I was in treatment, the booklet sent that praying prescription treatment when CD4 count got to 350 per ml, regardless of viral load and, today, the booklet reads, and this is very good, that treatment is started immediately after diagnosis, based on a long and extensive study calledSTART(This link opens a window for almost everything I have about this study and you can understand why my gesture to copy and paste images from another site).
-The fact is that I consider the text in question as an exhortation to unprotected sex; I, as a person living with HIV and AIDS being undetectable for ten years, never risk sex without condoms under any circumstances because I have knowledge (information is everything) of an organic phenomenon called BLIPE VIRAL (Tb open another tab).
+I am an AIDS case because at the time I was on treatment, the booklet told me to recite the treatment prescription when the CD4 count reached 350 per ml, regardless of viral load, and today the primer reads, and this is very good, that the treatment starts immediately after the diagnosis, based on a long and extensive study called START (this link opens a window to almost everything I have on this study and you can understand Why my gesture of copying and pasting images from another site).
+The fact is that I consider the text in question as an exhortation to unprotected sex; I, as a person living with HIV and AIDS being undetectable ten years ago, would never risk a sexual relationship without a condom under any pretext because I have knowledge (information is everything) of an organic phenomenon called BLIPE VIRAL (tb opens another flap).

 Here I put another video